 Members with cloud-based subscription products have access to previous versions through the Creative Cloud Packager.

 Licenses sold in a specific language grant use rights limited to that language.
-Program members do not have the right to deploy a product in a language other than that which was licensed.
+Program members do not have the right to deploy a product in a language other than the language that was licensed.
 Licenses sold with the designation of All as their language do allow program members to deploy the product in any language they choose.
 Exceptions to these conditions may apply when program members have active Upgrade Plan coverage and the new version of their product is not available in the originally licensed language or a new local language is made available.
-In these instances, Adobe will communicate which cross-language rights may apply.
+In these instances, Adobe communicates which cross-language rights apply.

 Adobe Buying Programs customers purchasing perpetual licenses receive product serial numbers for both Windows and Mac as long as the product is available for both and the two platforms are the same version.
 Program members can choose to use either platform, as long as the total number of licenses being used does not exceed the number purchased.

-All use of a product is governed by the EULA for the product, which usually must be accepted by electronic click-through.
+All use of a product is governed by the EULA for the product, which is usually accepted by electronic click-through.
 EULAs are posted on the Adobe product license agreements page.
 Where the applicable Buying Program’s terms and conditions conflict with a EULA, the Buying Program terms and conditions supersede.

 The last order date for concurrent licenses is June 30, 2014.
-Customers who have previously purchased concurrent licenses may continue to use these per Adobe’s concurrent use policy.
-In addition, owners of concurrent licenses protected by Upgrade Plan valid after June 30, 2014, will continue to receive any relevant product updates until the end of the eligible Upgrade Plan term.
+Customers who have previously purchased concurrent licenses can continue to use these licenses per Adobe’s concurrent use policy.
+In addition, owners of concurrent licenses protected by Upgrade Plan valid after June 30, 2014, will continue to receive relevant product updates until the end of the eligible Upgrade Plan term.

 1. Concurrent Use License Grant